-A decrease in corporate bond yields will increase plan liabilities.
-In the event of a reduction in the corporate bond yields there will be an increase in the value of the Scheme's interest rate swaps and derivatives held which reduce exposure to this risk by approximately 100%.
+A decrease in corporate bond yields will increase Scheme liabilities.
+In the event of a reduction in the corporate bond yields there will be an increase in the value of the Scheme's interest rate swaps and derivatives held which reduce exposure to the risk by approximately 100% (with reference to the Scheme's liabilities valued on a low-risk measure).